 - Short Task Sites – You can find all kinds of work to do on these sites — data entry, transcription, and even search engine evaluation, and you can always just log in and grab tasks to do when you want.

-- Transcription – The flexibility will vary from company to company with transcription work, but there are many that will let you work at any time as long as you send transcribed files back to them before specific deadline.
+- Transcription – The flexibility varies from company to company with transcription work, but many let you work at any time as long as you send transcribed files back before specific deadlines.

-- Tutoring – I almost didn’t list these, but I remembered that it can be very flexible work depending on the company.
-Most will let you set your own hours and there are a few, like Brainfuse, where you can occasionally log on and do sessions outside your scheduled hours if there are any to grab.
+- Tutoring – Very flexible work depending on the company.
+Most allow you to set your own hours and there are a few, like Brainfuse, where you can occasionally log on and do sessions outside your scheduled hours if there are any to grab.

 - Phone Mystery Shopping – I believe most of these companies don't require you stick to shifts or a specific schedule, although they are not always accepting applicants.

-Textbroker – I’ve relied on Textbroker a great deal over the past few years for some regular income.
+#1 – Textbroker – I've relied on Textbroker a great deal over the past few years for some regular income.
 You do not have to be a professional writer and you can log on and off when you want to, doing work as it suits you.
-The site is not without it’s flaws.
-People have complained recently that they are stuck at level 3 (where there is practically no work) and are having difficulty getting moved up.
-But I still use Textbroker sometimes.
-If you can write fast and you’re at a level where there is plenty of work to do, you can earn a few hundred per week writing for this site.
+The site is not without it's flaws.
+If you can write fast and you're at a level where there is plenty of work to do, you can earn a few hundred per week writing for this site.

-GAO – Great American Opportunities is legitimate data entry that pays well considering what most other data entry jobs offer.
+#3 – GAO – Great American Opportunities is legitimate data entry that pays well considering what most other data entry jobs offer.
 The work is seasonal and the waiting list to get in on the job is very, very long.
 I had to wait one year after testing and being accepted to start.
 You can log on and off and work whenever you want to provided there are orders available to key in.
 The orders do run out as other workers grab them.
-You can read more about the opportunity in Miranda’s review here.
+You can read more about work at home data entry for Great American Opportunities here.

-oDesk – This is a freelancer site I used to work on a temporary writing project.
+#5 – Upwork – This is a freelancer site I used to work on a temporary writing project.
 There is a ton of work listed across several categories and a lot of it is very flexible.
-You do have to place bids for the jobs you want on oDesk and it can be difficult to win bids because there are so many people in other countries who are willing to work for much less than what we consider minimum wage to be in the US.
+You do have to place bids for the jobs you want on Upwork and it can be difficult to win bids because there are so many people in other countries who are willing to work for much less than minimum wage in the US.
 But if you stay on top of it and keep trying, you can find some little gems.

-Amazon MTurk – I’ve been doing work off and on for Amazon MTurk for a few years.
-Much of the work is very low pay and could only be considered extra money, but I have managed to snag a few tasks that paid at least minimum wage and in a few cases more (anyone remember the easy peasy John Gaddy writing hits?).
-Keep an eye on forums like Hits Worth Turking For on Reddit and TurkerNation to know what tasks pay enough to be worth the time spent.
+#6 – Amazon MTurk – I've been doing work off and on for Amazon MTurk for a few years.
+Much of the work is very low pay and could only be considered extra money, but I have managed to snag a few tasks that paid at least minimum wage and in a few cases more.

 Sites I Haven't Tried That Others Recommend

-Fiverr - Have you ever considered listing some gigs on Fiverr?
-I have a lot of readers that make decent money selling their services here, and you can work when you want.
-To get an idea of different services you can sell, take a look at what other people are offering.
+Fiverr – Have you ever considered listing some gigs on Fiverr?
+I have many readers making decent money on Fiverr.
+To get an idea of different services you can sell, take a look at what you could sell on Fiverr.

-LiveOps – LiveOps is one of the few work at home phone jobs that is pretty flexible when it comes to scheduling.
-You can make your own hours and log in when it’s convenient for you.
-I have read though that sometimes LiveOps overhires for some of their clients and that can make it difficult to make as much money.
-Apparently Arise is also very flexible, but this is more of a business opportunity and there is a start up cost involved, so it’s definitely not for everyone.
+LiveOps – LiveOps is one of the few flexible work at home phone jobs.
+You can make your own hours and log in when it's convenient for you.
+I have read though that sometimes LiveOps overhires for some of their clients.
+This makes it more difficult to earn much.
+Apparently Arise is also very flexible, but it's more of a business opportunity.
+Arise charges a fee to start.

 Flexible Sites For Extra Money

 Humanatic – This is extra money only, make no mistake.
-But you aren’t tied to any specific hours.
 Basically you just review recorded phone conversations and tag them accordingly.
-The pay at Humanatic is low (really below minimum wage), but a lot of people enjoy it for some extra money.
-I enjoyed it, too, but it just doesn’t pay enough for me to spend that much time on it.
+The pay at Humanatic is low (really below minimum wage).
+However, many people enjoy it for some extra money.
+I enjoyed it, too, but it just doesn't pay enough for me to spend that much time on it.

-Virtual Bee – Virtual Bee is data entry work you can do for extra money.
-Pay is low, but I kind of enjoy it when there is work to do (lots of times there isn’t).
-They pay weekly and you have to have at least $30 accumulated to get paid.
+The Smart Crowd – The Smart Crowd is data entry work you can do for extra money.
+Pay is low, but I kind of enjoy it when there is work to do (lots of times there isn't).

 So, there are some ideas if flexibility is what you need in your job.
 If you have some other ideas you'd like to add below, I'd love to read them!